TRANSMIGRATION OF RUIN

 .:.

-After exploring the maps and their contents, now I realize I carry this stuff inside, all this information, as disparate and antagonistic as it may be... wherever I go; this is what society accepts and we tend to integrate, in order to be accepted.
+After exploring the maps and their contents, now I realize I carry this stuff inside, all this information, as disparate and antagonistic as it may be... wherever I go; this is what society accepts and we tend to integrate, because the community does not question it.

 And what is this "stuff"?
 Memories, history, thought forms, feelings and beliefs.